 - Click the bottom button to select it.

-- At the top of the Button 1 pane, click the edit button next to Button 1 and rename it Official languages button.
+- At the top of the Button pane, click Button and rename it Official languages button.

 - Change the Text to What is the official language?